Odd Stuff About New Zealand

 Dairy farmers have taken the Egmont National Park boundary all too literally in Taranaki, so much so that you can almost see a perfect circle in the landscape from aerial shots.
 The national park boundary draws this circle up to around 9.5km away from Mt Taranaki’s peak.
 Nevertheless, this dark vegetation marks some incredibly dense native forest that you can enjoy through a variety of walks in the area.

-For a list of hikes in Egmont National Park, check out6 Hikes You Have to do in Egmont National Park!
+For a list of hikes in Egmont National Park, check out the 6 Hikes You Have to do in Egmont National Park!

 No matter how cute and cuddly possums are, they are actually considered a pest in New Zealand.
 Possums, which are a protected species in Australia, were introduced in New Zealand for the fur trade in 1987.
 Since then, their population has boomed in New Zealand to a point where they are chomping through about 20,000 tonnes of vegetation a night, destroying the eco-system of native birds.